ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 ```

 In this example, we will load the `inference.pickle` and `trained_model.pickle` from round 3 and compute the
-approximated posterior distribution at the observed sample, which will serve as the proposal prior for the next round.
+approximated posterior distribution at an observed sample, which will then serve as the proposal prior for the next
-From round 4 onward, the computation will proceed as usual in a multi-round inference approach.
+round.
+From round 4 onward, the computation will proceed as usual in our multi-round inference approach.

 ### Extra parameters for training